 Coca-Cola Femsa SAB (KOFL), the largest publicly traded Coke bottler by volume, agreed to buy a 51 percent stake in Coca-Cola Bottlers Philippines Inc. for $689 million in its first acquisition outside of Latin America.

 The agreement includes an option for Coca-Cola Femsa to buy the rest of the Philippines bottler within seven years of the deal closing, the Mexico City-based company said in a statement.
 It will also have the option to sell its ownership to Coca-Cola Co.
-(KO) any time during year six, it said.
+(KO:US) any time during year six, it said.

 The deal gives Coca-Cola Femsa access to a nation of about 95 million people with a Coke-products consumption per capita that was 40 percent above the worldwide average last year.
 The Philippines operation will sell about 530 million cases of beverages this year, about 17 percent of Coca Cola Femsa’s volume, according to JPMorgan Chase & Co. estimates.